 Overview of Alabama Mortgages

-In a state lineup, Alabama ranks nearly dead center in terms of its number of citizens.
-Its mortgage market follows suit, coming in right around average compared to historical national rates.
+In a state lineup, Alabama ranks nearly dead center in terms of population size.
+This southern state’s mortgage market follows suit, coming in right around average compared to historical national rates.
 For the most part, Alabama counties’ conforming loan limits and FHA loan limits hover around average.

 |30 year fixed||4.87%||4.87%||0.00|

 We pay $30 for 30 minutes on the phone to hear your thoughts on what we can do better.
 Please enter your email if you'd like to be contacted to help.

 Please enter a valid email

 Alabama mortgage rates generally align closely with the national average.
 In the last few years, rates have been slightly higher than the U.S. average.